HumanCellAtlas/dcp-cli/docs/data_submission_guide.md

-# Guide for submitting data files to the HCA Data Coordination Platform
+# Submitting data files to the HCA Data Coordination Platform

 This document describes how to submit data files to the HCA Data Coordination Platform (DCP) using the hca command line tool (hca-cli).